did-method-plc/did-method-plc/README.md

 Keys are notated using [did:key](https://w3c-ccg.github.io/did-method-key/) and only secp256k1 and NIST P-256 are currently supported.

-This data is a succinct format that can be directly translated to a valid DID document.

 Each operation fully attests the current state of the document data.
 It also includes a reference to the previous operation in the log using a sha256 [CID](https://github.com/multiformats/cid).
 Each operation also includes a `base64url` encoded signature of the cbor-encoded operation from a valid rotation key.

 An operation is of the shape: